-In the European city of Beszel, the body of a murdered woman is found; Inspector Tyador Borlú is assigned the case, but further investigation leads him to believe that the murder is not as routine as it looks at first glance: the woman appears to have connections with the city of Ul Qoma.
+In the European city of Beszel, the body of a murdered woman is found.
+Inspector Tyador Borlú is assigned the case, but further investigation leads him to believe that the murder is not as routine as it looks at first glance: the woman appears to have connections with the city of Ul Qoma.

 This complicates matters considerably.
-Beszel and Ul Qoma uneasily occupy the same physical location, a feat that is accomplished through both the willingness of the denizens of the two worlds to “unsee” each other and the powerful and mysterious force known as “Breach”; strict laws enforce the illusive boundaries between the two cities, and penalties for breaking these laws are severe.
+Beszel and Ul Qoma uneasily occupy the same physical location, a feat that is accomplished through both the willingness of the denizens of the two worlds to “unsee” each other, and the powerful and mysterious force known as “Breach”.
+Strict laws enforce the illusive boundaries between the two cities, and penalties for breaking these laws are severe.

-I’m going to cut to the chase here: The City & The City is one of the best books I’ve read this year.
+I’m going to cut to the chase here: The City & The City was one of the best books I’ve read so far this year.
 It was a book that carried me deep into its pages and never cut me loose until the very end; it was a book I closed with a sigh, reluctantly detaching myself from immersion into its world and back into my own reality.

 In The City & The City, China Miéville has created a world that is both incredible and realistic.
-He has placed his world of sister cities, nestled together on the same physical terrain but with very different cultures, into our current world, and the melding of the things we do know – cell phones, the United Nations, television, airplanes, Google, email – with the concept of a place physically occupied by two cities whose citizens accomplish the feat of maintaining the separateness of each by “unseeing” any signs of the other, produces a setting that feels so tangibly real, one is tempted to pull out an atlas and search for signs of Beszel and Ul Qoma.
+He has placed his world of sister cities, nestled together on the same physical terrain but with very different cultures, into our current world.
+The melding of the things we know – cell phones, the United Nations, television, airplanes, Google, email – with the concept of a place physically occupied by two cities whose citizens accomplish the feat of maintaining the separateness of each by “unseeing” any signs of the other, produces a setting that feels so tangibly real, one is tempted to pull out an atlas and search for signs of Beszel and Ul Qoma.

 The language Miéville uses gives credence to this illusion: the words read as if they have been translated into English from a rich and foreign tongue.
 There is a lushness to the writing that takes you straight into exotic streets: